Spicy and warming, this slow cooker beef curry bubbles away in the slow cooker, the beef softening and flavours gently developing over the hours.

 If you are busy like me and relying on the slow cooker to get the food prep done earlier in the day before the family is starving hungry then you want something quick to prepare right?

-I find that this slow cooker beef curry works just as well if you skip all that frying the onions and spices first to release the flavours.
+I find that this slow cooker beef curry works just as well if you skip all that frying the onions and spices first, which you might find in other recipes, to release the flavours.

 Could it be easier than that?